 Outdoor escapades: St George’s Mums and Tots

-If your kids are all about fun, and not so much about structure, then head to St George’s Church in Dempsey with your little ones: this playgroup is for newborns up to four years.
+If your kids are all about fun, and not so much about structure, then head to St George’s Church in Dempsey.
+This playgroup is for newborns up to four years.
 Throw yourself into 90 minutes of indoor and outdoor play, which includes a 30-minute sing-a-long sesh for the warblers amongst you.

 Wiggle, jiggle and jive: Jiggle Wiggs

-If your little one is a bit of a mover ‘n’ groover then this drop-in, parent participation class is fab for you both.
+If your little one is a bit of a mover ‘n’ groover, then this drop-in, parent participation class is fab for you both.
 Jiggle Wigs is a music and movement class aimed at babies and toddlers along with their parents.
-Mums, you also get to wave the scarves, shimmy with the shakers and blow the bubbles too, so jiggle your way to its Facebook page to check out timings and locations to suit.
+Mums, you also get to wave the scarves, shimmy with the shakers and blow the bubbles too.
+Jiggle your way to its Facebook page to check out timings and locations to suit.
 For kids seven months to three years old.

 A toddler’s wonderland: Tea & Tots

-Get out of the house and let the tiny people age eight to 18 months take part in circle time, storytelling, sensory play, music and movement and arts and crafts – all in a 75 minute session (pictured top)!
+Get out of the house and let the tiny people aged eight to 18 months take part in circle time, storytelling, sensory play, music and movement and arts and crafts – all in a 75 minute session at IIS’s Tea & Tots!
 Held in the first boutique international school in Singapore, Integrated International School (IIS), tots a little older can head to the Reggio Emilia inspired drop-off programme, Little Tykes.
-Be sure to check out the Ocean Snoezelen Room for peaceful sensory pleasure and if you fancy a break from all the fun, you and the toddler can help yourself to tea and snacks.
+Be sure to check out the Ocean Snoezelen Room for peaceful sensory pleasure.
+And if you fancy a break from all the fun, you and the toddler can help yourself to tea and snacks.

 Training up mini-Olympians: The Yard

-We’ll admit, we’re big fans of The Yard and its classes for tots aged 18 months to 3 years fit the bill on developing motor skills for budding gymnasts and non-gymnasts alike.
-Sign up for 50 – 60mins of fun within the dedicated tots area and have the small people try out all sorts of tot-sized gym equipment such as tunnels, ropes, ladders and climbers.
-Now that it’s opened a brand new location on Dempsey, it’s twice as accessible for guaranteed fun.
+We’ll admit, we’re big fans of The Yard.
+Its classes for tots aged 18 months to 3 years fit the bill on developing motor skills for budding gymnasts and non-gymnasts alike.
+Sign up for 50 – 60mins of fun within the dedicated tots area and have the small people try out all sorts of tot-sized gym equipment.
+Think tunnels, ropes, ladders and climbers.
+And now that it’s open in Dempsey, it’s twice as accessible for guaranteed fun!

 Parent and child fun: White Lodge

-We love nothing more than hanging out with our small people (before we know it they won’t be so small and won’t want to hang out with us!) so love the Parent and Child Programme happening for kids age six months to 2.5 years at White Lodge.
+We love nothing more than hanging out with our small people (before we know it they won’t be so small and won’t want to hang out with us!).
+So we also love the Parent and Child Programme for kids aged six months to 2.5 years at White Lodge.
 Fun activities include circle time, music and movement, art, sensory play and outdoors adventures.
 Sessions run for 90 minutes, and if you’re caught on the hop and unable to attend, helpers and other caregivers are welcome too.
 All round loveliness!

 The more mess the better: Mucky Pups Messy Play

 If your small bundle of energy is a fan of getting a little bit grubby and a whole lot creative, then you would be barking mad to miss out on Mucky Pups.
 Run by a mum who knows her messy stuff (she has two boys of her own), this is a 45-minute parent participation group that involves singing, dancing, games, bubbles and, of course, art: aka mess!
-We love that this is a flexible class to suit busy lives: the first session is free and after that you only pay if you attend.
+We love that this is a flexible class to suit busy lives.
+The first session is free and after that you only pay if you attend.
 Plus, you don’t have to tidy up once the messy mayhem has finished!
-For kids age one to three years.
+This Singapore playgroup is for kids age one to three years.

 Discovery central: The PLAYhouse

-Previously known as Playdays, The PLAYhouse has moved to the Old Fire Station with a huge upgrade to its facilities including a garden, sandpit, fish pond and rabbit run.
+Previously known as Playdays, The PLAYhouse has moved to the Old Fire Station with a huge upgrade to its facilities.
+This includes a garden, sandpit, fish pond and rabbit run.
 In addition to offering classes for bubbas aged 6 months to 3.5 years, you’ll also find music, arts and crafts, water and sand play as well as cooking (and eating of course).
 Small student to teacher ratio means classes are kept cosy and intimate.

 Music and movement: Dancing Kids

 With two parent participation classes to pick from, and based at condos around the East Coast, Dancing Kids knows a thing or tutu about having fun through dance.
-Its Music and Movement class is aimed at littlies age six months to three years old and involves songs, games, musical instruments and of course that all-important parachute at the end of the session – mums and dads get to join in too!
-But if you have a budding ballet dancer in the family then why not join a Mummy and Me ballet class?
-Sessions will include mime, coordination exercises, songs and props, and some high-energy fun!
+Its Music and Movement class is aimed at littlies age six months to three years old.
+It involves songs, games, musical instruments and of course, that all-important parachute at the end of the session.
+Mums and dads get to join in too!
+But if you have a budding ballet dancer in the family, why not join a Mummy and Me ballet class?
+Sessions will include mime, coordination exercises, songs and props, plus some high-energy fun!

 Supplementary fun: Rosemount International School Parent & Child Program

 Offered to enrolled students of Rosemount International School, the Parent & Child Program is a directed session for kids aged between two months to two years.
-Filled with activities designed to encourage imagination and develop motor skills, little ones will have . blast with role play, arts and crafts, music and sensory play, while parents get the chance to have actual grown up conversations with one another.
+Filled with activities designed to encourage imagination and develop motor skills, little ones will have a blast with role play, arts and crafts, music and sensory play.
+Meanwhile parents, you’ll get the chance to have actual grown up conversations with one another!